MoonPoet/xaprb-src/content/blog/6-steps-to-better-security-and-privacy.md

 1. It creates trustworthy identification: I am who you think I am, so you can trust that you're communicating with me, not someone impersonating me.
 2. It provides a trustworthy way to encrypt that communication: if you encrypt something meant for me, only I can decrypt it.
+3. It ensures that you receive exactly what I communicate to you, without modification.

+Keybase is very popular among engineers and techies, but we need more.
 The more people who join Keybase, the closer we are to critical mass and adoption thresholds; the closer we are to practical herd immunity.

 ### 5. Use HTTPS On Your Blog

 If you have a personal blog or website, please use HTTPS (SSL) for it.
 There are several ways to do this.
 I use [Netlify](https://www.netlify.com/) to host this blog, so SSL is provided for me.
 You can also use [Let's Encrypt](https://letsencrypt.org/).
 Setting up SSL on a personal site used to be hard.
 It's now so easy that nobody should use plain-HTTP anymore.

+Why?
+Again, encryption needs to become normalized and expected everywhere.
+Even if you're just reading a blog or something, having an HTTPS connection will prevent someone from snooping or modifying the information that is exchanged between your device and the blog server.

 ### 6. Don’t Use Fingerprint Unlock